simwrapper/papaparse/README.md

 SimWrapper version of Papa Parse
 ================================

-SimWrapper uses a modified version of the CSV-parsing "Papaparse" library to handle what we consider a bug in Papaparse's handling of quoted string fields.
+SimWrapper uses a modified version of the CSV-parsing "Papaparse" library to handle what we consider a bug in Papaparse's handling of quoted string fields and to enhance comment support.

+### 1. Quoted fields

 Papaparse has a nice "dynamic typing" feature which converts numeric and boolean fields into actual numbers and booleans in the javascript objects that it returns.
 Unfortunately, it will convert fields even if they are surrounded by double-quotes.
 This is absolutely counterintuitive, because our users (most people generally?) use double-quotes to declare that a field is a string, full-stop.